Colliders: What type of particles for the collisions?

-\begin{itemize} \item{ \textbf{Ion colliders} The largest presently operating ion collider is RHIC (= Relativistic Heavy Ion Collider) on Long Island (US).
-Several different species of ions are accelerated and collided in two superconducting rings.
-The main research objective is to study at very high particle densities.
-Ions being composed of many protons and neutrons have an even more complex internal structure, so in the event of an ion-ion interaction very high densities of secondary particles are created.
-More details on RHIC can be found under \cite{bib:COL7}.
-The LHC at CERN has also been used to collide ions. } \item{ \textbf{Hadron - electron colliders}\\ At DESY close to Hamburg (GE) a large collider for protons and electrons has operated in the years 1992 - 2007 for research operation.
-It used a normal conducting ring for the acceleration of electrons (and occasionally positrons) up to 40 GeV and a superconducting ring for the acceleration of protons to 820 GeV.
-In these electron-proton collisions, the point-like electron acts like a tiny probe that scans the inside of the proton and reveals its inner structure.
-The higher the energy of the particle collision, the deeper physicists are able to gaze into the proton, and the more insights they obtain about the inner structure of the proton and the fundamental forces of nature.
-More details can be found at \cite{bib:COL8}. } \item{ \textbf{photon-photon collisions}\\ The collisions of photons sounds crazy at the first sight, since photons as neutral particles can not be accelerated in an accelerator.
-But again synchrotron radiation "helps": Close to the interaction-point of electrons and positrons the Coulomb-force bends the particles towards each other, which stimulates the emission of photons.
+The collisions of photons sounds crazy at the first sight, since photons as neutral particles can not be accelerated in an accelerator.
+But synchrotron radiation "helps": Close to the interaction-point of electrons and positrons the Coulomb-force bends the particles towards each other, which stimulates the emission of photons.
 In some cases a photon is emitted from an electron and a second photon from a positron and they can interact.
-So photon-photon collisions are a subset of $e^+e^-$ collisions and they provide a large field of research.
-Although the collisions of the electrons and positrons are always at the sum of the beam energies, the photon energies represent a large spectrum and hence the collision products can have a large energy spectrum (more reading in \cite{bib:COL9}). } \item{ \textbf{wakefield accelerators}\\ All accelerators described so far use conventional Rf-Cavities for the particle acceleration.
-Accelerating gradients of up to 100 MV/m can be reached in extreme cases.
-Since many years people try to use wakefields in plasma for the acceleration of electrons or positrons.
-Theoretically much higher gradients of up to 100 GV/m could be reached.
-A full lecture in the same course is dedicated to this research \cite{bib:COL10},\cite{bib:COL11}. } \end{itemize}
+So photon-photon collisions are a subset of $e^+e^-$ collisions and they provide a~large field of research.
+Although the collisions of the electrons and positrons are always at the sum of the~beam energies, the photon energies represent a large spectrum and hence the collision products can have a large energy spectrum (more reading in \cite{bib:COL9}).